jmswaney/thesis/source/13_Protocol.md

 #### Example Data

-All Example data is available from our laboratory servers (<http://leviathan-chunglab.mit.edu/nature-protocols-2019>), including:
+All Example data is available from our laboratory servers[^2] (<http://leviathan-chunglab.mit.edu/nature-protocols-2019>), including:

 - Raw data, comprising the raw LSFM images and a flat reference image from the